Tennessee vs. South Carolina NCAA Football Odds, Plays and Insights | October 9, 2021

 South Carolina Stats and Trends

-- South Carolina has played five games, with three wins against the spread.
+- In South Carolina's five games this year, it has three wins against the spread.

-- The Gamecocks covered the spread in their only game when underdogs by 10.5 points or more.

-- South Carolina's games this season have gone over the total in one out of four opportunities (25%).
+- South Carolina's games this year have hit the over on one of four set point totals (25%).

-- When South Carolina scores more than 21.8 points, it is 1-0 against the spread and 2-0 overall.
+- When South Carolina amasses over 339.2 yards, the team is 1-0 against the spread and 2-0 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.